Knox and Kane Railroad: Tourist

-When Sloan Cornell purchased a portion the K&K line, it began operation a tourist railroad over the segment of the line from Kane to Marienville (originally the site of another of the Knox Glass Bottle Company's plants), and back to Kane.
+Sloan Cornell purchased a portion the KKRR line in 1982 for use as a shortline freight railroad, and it later began operations in August 1987 as a tourist railroad, operating over the segment of the line from Kane to Marienville (originally the site of another of the Knox Glass Bottle Company's plants), and back to Kane.
 A portion of the Erie Railroad was purchased so that the tourist trains could cross the Kinzua Bridge.
-The K&K had rostered two steam locomotives, and their first one was No. 38, a 2-8-0 that was transferred from the Gettysburg Railroad in 1986.
+The KKRR had rostered two steam locomotives, and their first one was No. 38, a that was transferred from the Gettysburg Railroad in 1986.
 It was built by Baldwin in 1927 for the Huntington and Broad Top Mountain Railroad.
 No. 38 had not run since 1988, but was under restoration to be returned to steam.
 A new tender tank had been constructed.

-Their second steam locomotive was Tangshan Locomotive and Rolling Stock Works-built 2-8-2 No. 58, which was built as SY1658 in 1989.
-It was imported new to the Knox and Kane, (one of only six steam engines imported from China after the end of steam in the States) and it was the K&K’s main steam locomotive for several years.
+Their second steam locomotive was Tangshan Locomotive and Rolling Stock Works-built No. 58, which was built as SY1658 in 1989.
+It was imported new to the Knox and Kane, (one of only six steam engines imported from China after the end of steam in the States) and it was the KKRR's main steam locomotive for several years.
 As the B&O never saw a need to turn locomotives at Marienville, there was no wye or turntable in that community.
-So the K&K built a turn table there, specifically to turn its steam locomotive.
+So the KKRR built a turn table there, specifically to turn its steam locomotive.
 There was also a four bay roundhouse built in Marienville.
 Today, the roundhouse is in a considerable amount of disrepair, with three of the four tracks having been removed.
 The coaches used on the Knox & Kane were mostly an old type of Long Island Rail Road commuter cars.
 They were called Ping-Pong cars as they had round windows on the ends and being commuter cars going back and forth they resembled a ping pong ball going back and forth across the ping pong table.
 This type of car had been dubbed ping pong cars because of their tendency to rock and bounce all over, even when new on well maintained track.
 The cars were also notorious for rusting, making maintenance on these cars a constant chore.
 This collection of old and new equipment made for one of the more distinctive tourist train operations in the country, although it was often overlooked because of its remote location.